conman124/astar-traffic/README.md

 Go to [https://conman124.github.io/astar-traffic](https://conman124.github.io/astar-traffic) for a demo.
 You can import a map
 (download from the repo) or create your own by using the mouse.
 Use number keys 1-3 to set the size of the road (determines how many vehicles can travel on it without needing to slow down) and the up/down keys to change the speed limit.
+Every 50th vehicle will be drawn in red to help identify individual vehicles.